-INDI can control any camera supported by GPhoto library using the gphoto driver.
+INDI can control most cameras supported by GPhoto library using the INDI gphoto driver.
 This includes most DSLRs cameras.
 Make sure the OS does not mount the camera as a disk-drive as this would prevent the driver from communicating with the camera.

-INDI should be able to support any camera supported by libgphoto2, including Canon, Nikon, and Sony DSLRs.
+INDI should be able to support any camera supported by libgphoto2, including Canon, Nikon, Pentax, Sony, & Fuji DSLRs.
 Once you connect, you will be provided with a standard set of controls supported by INDI, as well as full exposure to all parameters supported by libgphoto.
 You must set your camera to Manual/Bulb mode in order to get full control via INDI.
 This can be done by turing the rotatory controls until they point at BULB or MANUAL mode.

 Under Ubuntu, you can install the driver via:

 The gphoto driver provides you with an option to compress incoming streams and images.
 The compression option enables you to balance between network load vs. CPU load.

 If compression is enabled, network load is reduced (If your camera is not remote, network load is negligible), but CPU load is increased.
 If compression is disabled, network load is increased, but CPU load is decreased.
 The compression is disabled by default.
 The compress only applies to images captured in FITS format and it would produce a .fits.fz compressed file which can save up to 70% of the image size.

 If your camera uses an external shutter release cable, make sure to indicate the port of the shutter release USB cable (usually /dev/ttyUSB0) in the Main Control tab of the GPhoto driver before connecting to the camera.

 Additionaly, users may employ DSUSB/DSUSB2 from Shoestring Astronomy in order to control the shutter.
 Before you connect, the port field must be set to DSUSB.